 Into the wild

-After a few days in the secluded forest it’s time to emerge and head north to the glorious Punta Islita for surf, sun, and relaxation.
-You’ll hole up at the Punta Islita hotel where eco-luxury is fused with spectacular ocean views, a distinctive architectural style, and a warm, friendly ambiance.
-Enjoy your days at Punta Islita lounging on sun-kissed beaches, kayaking through the shallow waters, sport fishing, or taming the waves on a surf board.
+After a few days in the secluded forest, it’s time to emerge and head north in search of surf, sun, and relaxation.
+You’ll hole up at the Punta Islita where eco-luxury is fused with spectacular ocean views, a distinctive architectural style and a warm, friendly ambience.
+Enjoy your days lounging on sun-kissed beaches, kayaking through the shallow waters, sport fishing, or taming the waves on a surfboard.